jdevfullstack-tutorials/resolution-and-screen-size/README.md

 more pixel there is, the more demanding it is for the processor or the graphics card.

+## Resolution Of The Monitor
+Whether the computer supports the resolution of the monitor or not, it is the resolution of the display that tells the maximum resolution.

+For example, you bought 24" 1080p and you think that, for example, your
+MacBook Air can project 4k or higher on that external monitor.
+Although
+MacBook Air supports higher resolution, it will still project 1080p because that's the limit of the monitor you bought.

 ## Display Scaling
 Display scaling is another important one when you measure the overall quality of